kburchfiel/rope/README.md

 Note that due to these removals, the numbers in the "Frequency rank among included cards" column are not contiguous.

-Ultimately, I came up with a list of about 1,079 phrases that I then incorporated into the phrase deck.
+Ultimately, I came up with a list of about 1,080 phrases that I then incorporated into the phrase deck.
 I gave all of these words a relative frequency rank, and used that rank to order the cards for import into Anki.
-(Why 1079?
-1079 plus 4201葉he number of entries in the single-word deck容quals 5280, the number of feet in a mile.)
+(Why 1080?
+1080 plus 4201葉he number of entries in the single-word deck容quals 5281, which is just over the number of feet in a mile.)

 However, the phrases deck spreadsheet also includes other phrases/words that ranked in my original list of the top 2,002 entries as well.
 These phrases/words were not included in my Anki deck, but you are welcome to look through them and study them as well.